-Brief Strategic Family Therapy (BSFT®), an award-winning evidence-based practice, is a culturally competent, strength-based model designed to eliminate or reduce behavior problem syndrome in youth aged 6-18 years while restructuring problematic family interactions.
+Brief Strategic Family Therapy (BSFT®) is an award-winning evidence-based practice that treats externalizing (e.g. substance abuse, acting-out, truancy, bullying) and internalizing (e.g. depression, anxiety) symptomatology in youth aged 6-18 years while restructuring problematic family interactions.
 It is a culturally competent, strength-based model.

 Through focused interventions and skill building strategies, BSFT® provides families with the tools to overcome individual and family risk factors.
 The approach is based on the assumption that family-based interactions strongly influence how children behave, and that targeting and improving maladaptive family interactions reduces the likelihood of symptomatic behavior.

 The therapist works with the family to identify interactional patterns that give rise to and/or maintain problematic youth behavior.
 After these patterns are identified, the therapist helps the family change these patterns to encourage positive family interactions.

-To restructure interactions and change systems, BSFT addresses family behavior, affect, and cognition.
+To restructure interactions and change systems, the BSFT model addresses family behavior, affect, and cognition.
 The strategies and treatment plans are designed specifically for each family and are based on a structured diagnostic plan.
 The therapeutic process uses techniques of: